dcuartielles/bash_site/README.md

 * Fills in title of all code example files
 * Fills in title and video information of all lecture materials

+## Things I would like to add

+### Image thumbnails of articles

+If people want to share specific articles from their course / site, they need to add a bit of HTML love to their headers.
+More [information here](https://nickcarmont8.medium.com/how-to-add-a-website-thumbnail-for-sharing-your-html-site-on-social-media-facebook-linkedin-12813f8d2618)